Dev-Ritchie/alx-system_engineering-devops/0x00-shell_basics/README.md

-It moves the file betty from /tmp/ to /tmp/my_first_directory/
+It deletes the file betty